 You could say that rewilding is my life.

 So what do I mean by rewilding?
-In my podcast I explore the philosophy of the emerging rewilding renaissance, in which civilized humans are thought to be “domesticated” through thousands of years of sedentary, agrarian life.
+In 2008 I published a book called Rewild or Die.
+It is a collection of essays written by my muse and alter-ego, “Urban Scout”.
+In this book, as Urban Scout, I explored the philosophy of the emerging rewilding renaissance, in which civilized humans are thought to be “domesticated” through thousands of years of sedentary, agrarian life.
 This way of life is believed to be the root of all environmental destruction and social injustice.
 Rewilding is the process of un-doing this domestication, and restoring healthy, biologically diverse communities.
-Using thoughtful, humorously cynical, and at times angry prose, I explore how the ideology of civilization clashes with the wild and wild peoples, and how thinking, feeling and most importantly living wild is the only way to reach true sustainability.
+Using thoughtful, humorously cynical and at times angry prose, Urban Scout explored how the ideology of civilization clashes with the wild and wild peoples, and how thinking, feeling and most importantly living wild is the only way to reach true sustainability.
+Originally published in 2008, due to requests from readers, I re-released Rewild or Die.